Shrimp Ceviche bursting with citrus flavors from Cara Cara and Blood oranges for a refreshing no-cook meal.

 I just love the bright color of this citrus shrimp ceviche, I know it's going to be a staple this season!

 If you want to try a more traditional Mexican ceviche, try my Ceviche de Pescado.

-- 1 lb Raw Shrimp Cut into smaller chunks
+- 1 pound Raw Shrimp Cut into smaller chunks

 - 5-7 Limes Enough Fresh Lime Juice to cover the shrimp in a glass or ceramic bowl.
 (Don't use metal) Plus extra lime for after the curing.

 - 2 Cara Cara Oranges 1 Juiced and 1 Peeled/Supremed

 - 2 Blood Oranges 1 Juiced and 1 Peeled/Supremed